-- whether the product is new to the marketplace; - the level of disclosure available in relation to the product; - whether the product raises conflicts of interest issues that have not been addressed; - · for whom the product is intended; and - · the marketing of the product. - Intellectual property: it is important to assess the extent to which the target has not violated third-party intellectual property rights and has taken the necessary steps to protect its own intellectual

-- property.
-It must protect its invention and properly document ownership. - Contracts: the target's contracts should be carefully reviewed to ascertain how well it has used licensing and service agreements to ensure legislative compliance and increased comfort regarding the opportunities and risks of the target and its digital health products. - Privacy compliance: it is important to consider whether the target has designed its product to comply with international privacy, data security and data transfer requirements across Europe and elsewhere, which may differ to other countries. - Regulatory: investors should consider whether a digital product may be regulated as a medical device under the EU Medical Device Regulation. - Litigation: it is important to consider whether the target is involved or likely to be involved in any claims.
+- Product: the product or service which is, or will be, commercialised should be reviewed including: - · how the product was developed, alone or in partnership with others; - the market opportunity which the product or service is intended to fulfil; - the market size of this opportunity and other competitive offerings in the marketplace; - how the product will be manufactured or service delivered, whether through existing channels (such as distributors or retailers) or through a new channel; and - · how the product or service will be marketed. - Intellectual property: it is important to assess how the intellectual property was created, who is the owner of the intellectual property, whether protection has been filed for this intellectual property (patents, copyright etc).
+One should review, to the extent feasible, if the target's intellectual property infringes any third-party intellectual property.
+The target should have clear ownership of all of its intellectual property free from any encumbrances. - Contracts: the target's contracts should be carefully reviewed to ascertain how well it has used licensing and service agreements to ensure legislative compliance and increased comfort regarding the opportunities and risks of the target and its digital health products. - Privacy compliance: it is important to consider whether the target has designed its product or service to comply with international privacy, data security and data transfer requirements across Europe and elsewhere, which may differ to other countries. - Regulatory: investors should consider whether a digital product may be regulated as a medical device under the EU Medical Device Regulation and ensure that the target is not making any claims which are not approved by the necessary regulatory bodies. - Litigation: it is important to consider whether the target is involved or likely to be involved in any claims.
 If so, confirmation should be sought that the claims are covered by the target's insurance.

-Other considerations include assessing whether the terms and conditions surrounding the purchase of the product are adequate; reviewing the shareholder capitalisation table to ensure it is properly documented and to confirm that there are no outstanding rights to any shareholders; and reviewing all loan facilities in respect of the target to ensure that they contain no onerous terms which may affect your investment.
+Other considerations include assessing whether the terms and conditions surrounding the purchase of the product or service are adequate; reviewing the shareholder capitalisation table to ensure it is properly documented; and reviewing all loan facilities in respect of the target to ensure that they contain no onerous terms that may affect the investment.